 Especially in larger weavings, weft tension issues are usually isolated to one or more small area along the plane of your weaving, When your warps get too close together in only certain areas, this causes your weaving plane to no longer being straight because the area where your warps are too close together build up faster than the surrounding areas, and eventually appear as a mound.
 It will also result in your tapestry's selvedges narrow.
 This is because no matter where your tapestry is getting smaller in width (on the inside or on the selvedges), your weaving as whole will narrow.

 To troubleshoot these areas do the following:

 Make higher bubbles in the problem area.
 Making higher bubbles in only the problem area of weaving allows more yarn to push the warps apart.
 It usually takes a few picks of this kind of weaving (as per illustration below) before the problem is solved.

 The key here is to make sure you don’t let the problem get too bad before you begin to troubleshoot it.
 So, as you weave keep a close eye on the spacing between your warps.
-If you are at the point where your warp is showing through and you have a hill to contend with, just keep with your bigger bubbles in that area, stuffing more weft between those warps in each pick, until the issue is resolved.
+If you are at the point where your warp is showing through and you have a mound to contend with where the warps are getting closer together, just keep weaving your bigger bubbles in that area, stuffing more weft between those warps in each pick, until the issue is resolved.
 It will take some time.